xorel/addon-pyone/README.rst

 are under the Apache License 2.0, just like the rest of this project.
 Please take some time to read and understand the license terms and ensure that you are happy with it.

+If you have access to a large OpenNebula deployment, contribute by testing on it.

 Authors
 -------